-- A curriculum that is exciting and appropriately differentiated with children encouraged to adopt a 'growth mindset' and a 'no limits' approach. - Options and choices regarding the level of challenge they tackle - Quality First teaching is the first step in supporting children with SEND - A Learning Plan which shows all available provision at St Katharine's (a provision map) and highlights support relevant for them. - Flexible grouping and mixed ability pairing of children - Personalised timetables when necessary - Small out of class intervention groups ranging from phonics to expressive language to emotional literacy - In-class support from the class teacher and the teaching assistants - Pastoral support and a range of interventions which support social, emotional and mental health needs
+- A curriculum that is exciting and appropriately-adapted; scaffolds support this approach. - Quality First teaching is the first step in supporting children with SEND - A Learning Plan which shows all available provision at St Katharine's (a provision map) and highlights support relevant for them. - Flexible grouping and mixed ability pairing of children - Personalised timetables when necessary - Intervention groups ranging from phonics to expressive language to emotional literacy - In-class support from the class teacher and the teaching assistants - Access to 'The Nest', providing pastoral support and a range of interventions which support social, emotional and mental health needs - Dedicated equipment, resources or software to enable access or address need and other reasonable adjustments - Advice and support from the Local Authority Special School Outreach services

-- Dedicated equipment, resources or software to enable access or address need and other reasonable adjustments - Advice and support from the Local Authority Special School outreach services - Transition support for year-year and school-school moves - Inter-agency working to ensure appropriate support packages for children - SAPP (Safeguarding, Attendance, Pupils, Parents) meetings will be held on a regular basis - A decision that St Katharine's can no longer meet a child's needs will only be ever be taken in extreme circumstances and following extensive outreach support, external agency advice and discussions with parents and the Local Authority. - Where a child needs significant one-to-one support, this will be provided by a variety or adults working together and will include opportunities for the child to develop independence.
+- Transition support for year-year and school-school moves - Inter-agency working to ensure appropriate support packages for children - SAPP (Safeguarding, Attendance, Pupils, Parents) meetings will be held on a regular basis - Where a child needs significant one-to-one support, this will be provided by a variety or adults working together and will include opportunities for the child to develop independence.